ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 The HCX version available for deployment is periodically updated to the most recent version of HCX.
 VMware® by Broadcom requires you to be on one of their supported versions in order for you to open a support request for HCX.
 For more information, see the [VMware HCX release notes](https://techdocs.broadcom.com/us/en/vmware-cis/hcx/vmware-hcx/4-11/hcx-4-11-release-notes/vmware-hcx-411-release-notes.html){: external}.
 {: note}

-For {{site.data.keyword.vcf-auto}} with NSX-T™ instances, HCX is supported for NSX-T 3.1 or later and for VMware vSphere® 7.
+HCX is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.

-For {{site.data.keyword.vcf-auto-short}} with NSX-V instances (VMware Solutions V4.7 and earlier), HCX is supported for vSphere 6.7.

 {{site.data.content.para-promotion-services}}